-OPI test scores are accepted by the International Facutly and Scholars office at UA for the purposes of issuing J-1 visas for potential visiting scholars.
-In addition, OPIs are administered for UA departments wishing to screen the oral proficiency of potential TAs.
+- CEPT OPI test scores are accepted by the International Faculty and Scholars office at UArizona for the purposes of issuing J-1 visas or other short-term visas for potential visiting scholars and student interns.

 Total cost: $60.00 (US)

 All sales are final.
 The testing fee is not refundable, transferable, or deferrable.

 * If your department has offered to sponsor you to take CEPT OPI, please contact the department regarding the details of the sponsorship arrangement before taking this test.
 No refunds are available once a test-taker has registered.

 Any applicant who fails to attend their scheduled interview, or cancels with less than 24 hours' notice, will be required to pay the testing fee again before they can reschedule.